Skip to content

 "But writing specs takes time."
 Yes.
 10-15 minutes per feature.

-Here's the math.
-In my workspace, unplanned features average 3.2 iterations to get right.
+The math is straightforward.
+In my workspace, unplanned features have averaged ~3.2 iterations to get right.
 Planned features average 1.4 iterations.
 Each iteration is roughly 15-20 minutes of agent time plus human review.

 Unplanned: 0 min spec + (3.2 × 18 min) = ~58 min total